mikhail1401/GeekBrains_test/GitInstruction/GitInstuction.md

 ```
 git checkout <commit-hash>
 ```
-In order to switch to the 'master' branch, run:
+In order to switch to the latest of your master branch, run:
 ```
 git checkout master
 ```